Naturguiden, Nordic Skating Adventures Since 1996

 How we approach ice safety

 Before you step onto the ice, your guide runs a full safety briefing and shows you exactly how to use every piece of equipment.
-The guide always skates first, testing thickness and choosing the line.
-You follow in the same tracks.
+The guide always skates first, you follow the same tracks.

 Three rules that keep you safe on the ice